nobodyinperson/thunar-custom-actions/README.md

 #### *Help, there are no new actions after the installation!*

+If you installed it [manually](https://github.com/nobodyinperson/thunar-custom-actions/blob/master/README.md#manual-install), make sure that you did a `uca-apply update` afterwards to actually merge the actions provided by **thunar-custom-actions** into your Thunar configuration.

-Close all `thunar` instances, run `thunar -q` from the terminal and then retry.
+You may also close all `thunar` instances, run `thunar -q` from the terminal and then re-check if there are still not actions.

 #### *Help, I clicked on an action but nothing happens!*